Coderockr/fullstack-test/README.md

 - Queued **notification e-mails** on creation and withdrawal (Blade templates, caught by Mailpit in dev).

 **Frontend (UI)**

 - Investment list with owner, date, amount, current balance and status, with pagination.
 - Investment detail with gains and final balance.
 - Create-investment form with client + server validation.
 - Withdrawal action with a **live taxed-net preview** as you pick the date.
-- Responsive layout, dark mode, skeletons, empty/error states, toasts and route transitions.
+- Responsive layout based on the supplied Figma design, with desktop tables, mobile cards, skeletons, empty/error states, toasts and route transitions.

 ## Business rules